 San Quentin officer duties similar to police

-So you can see that a guard is nothing more than a policeman.
+So you can see a guard is nothing more than a policeman.
 This applies to the guards working in the jute mill, handling the road gang and wherever guards may have prisoners under their charge.

 Then there is another class of guards who seldom ever come in contact with the prisoners.
 They are the guards of the first and second watches.